viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{< /alert >}}

-Read [this guide](https://docs.viam.com/extend/modular-resources/configure/#configure-a-local-module) for more information on configuring a local module.
+Read [Configure a local module](https://docs.viam.com/extend/modular-resources/configure/#configure-a-local-module) for more information on configuring a local module.

 ### Add local module